AMC (TV) Logo

 2019 – today

-In 2019, Trollbäck & Company brought back the design from 2002 but made the outer outline a little thinner.
+In 2019, Trollbäck & Company brought back the 2002 design, making the outer outline a little thinner.
 The base is now white again, and the abbreviation is presented in black.

 Font and Colors

 The AMC logo has no noteworthy graphic elements.
-It is used only as a “signature” of the TV channel, so it contains nothing but its name and a rectangular frame.
-This distinguishes the modern emblem from those that existed before 2000 because earlier versions were decorated with different decorations – from rhombuses to stars.
+It is used only as the TV channel’s “signature,” containing only its name and a rectangular frame.
+This distinguishes the modern emblem from earlier versions before 2000, which were decorated with various motifs, from rhombuses to stars.

-The upper and lower case letters were combined in the “AMC” abbreviation, where the designers combined a and c with a capital M and equaled them in height.
-The font was chosen by Trollbäck & Company.
-It’s very remotely similar to Coolvetica and a bit more similar to the New Rail Alphabet (NRA), but the coincidence in both cases is not a hundred percent.
+The uppercase and lowercase letters were combined in the “AMC” abbreviation, where the designers combined a and c with a capital M and set them to the same height.
+Trollbäck & Company chose the font.
+It’s somewhat similar to Coolvetica and a bit more similar to the New Rail Alphabet (NRA), but the overlap between them isn’t 100%.

-The black-and-white palette is reminiscent of the colors of the classic movies that started the network.
+The black-and-white palette evokes the colors of the classic movies that started the network.
 It’s also a tribute to the trendy minimalism used for the logo design.